mosmar99/8-puzzle/README.md

 # Sample move
 Below is a 3D representation of the game.
 We move the empty piece one square to the right.
 Then we get:

-- Item 4 X X X X X X 0 X X
+- X X X X X X 0 X X

-- Item 5 X X X X X X X 0 X
+- X X X X X X X 0 X

 # Game completion
 In order to complete the game, we just have to move the empty brick on more square to the right.
 I.e:

-- Item 6 X X X X X X X 0 X
+- X X X X X X X 0 X

-- Item 7 X X X X X X X X 0
+- 7 X X X X X X X X 0

 # File information
-- Item 1 The project is Lisenced under the MIT Lisence.
+* The project is Lisenced under the MIT Lisence.
-- Item 2 labTwo.hs is authored by mosmar99
+* labTwo.hs is authored by mosmar99
-- Item 3 lab2_Linus.hs is authored by Linkan42
+* lab2_Linus.hs is authored by Linkan42